© Copyright 2014 · Business Consulting Solutions LLC · All Rights Reserved Worldwide

 Needed change can still stall because of inwardly focused cultures, paralyzing bureaucracy, parochial politics, a low level of trust, lack of teamwork, arrogant attitudes, a lack of leadership in middle management, and the general human fear of the unknown. . . .
 In too many situations, the improvements have been disappointing and the carnage has been appalling, with wasted resources and burned-out, scared, or frustrated employees.

-All of the content in this free article and video resource series blends real-world business practices with proven research on management and leadership.
 In this series of articles, I will explain the psychology of change, the process for leading change, and strategies for reinforcing positive change.
-Let's get started!

 The Psychology of Change: